Christina Milian Sizzles In A Seriously Plunging Black Swimsuit With Open Poppers

-Christina appeared to sit on the wooden floor for the photo and gave the camera a very sultry look.
+Christina appeared to sit on a wooden floor and gave the camera a sultry look in the photo.

-The Bring It On: Fight to the Finish actor and Season 17 Dancing with the Stars contestant looked every inch the superstar as she placed her arms out either side of her with her hands placed down on her knees while she proudly revealed her toned body.
+The Bring It On: Fight to the Finish actor and Season 17 Dancing with the Stars contestant looked every inch the superstar as she placed her arms out either side of her with her hands on her knees, proudly revealing her toned body.

 Christina rocked a black swimsuit with several silver poppers all the way up either side of the plunging neckline.
-The 38-year-old mom of two looked years younger than her age and only appeared to fasten the first and second poppers.
-She kept the rest open to show off some cleavage.
+The 38-year-old mom of two looked years younger than her age and only appeared to fasten the first and second poppers, keeping the rest open to show off some cleavage.

-The one-piece had thicker straps over both of her shoulders and was also very cut pretty high at the bottom.
+The one-piece had thicker straps over both of her shoulders and was also cut pretty high at the bottom.

 The “AM to PM” singer — who recently flashed back to her Bring It On days with a throwback photo posted to social media — gave fans only a peek at the bottom of the high-cut look as she flashed a little of her hips on either side.